Best in-ear headphones 2025: top earbuds tried and tested by our experts

-There are many reasons a person may prefer in-ear headphones, or IEMs (in-ear monitors) as they're often called.
-Over-ears are ideal for a beefy sound and lots of features, but in-ears offer a more discrete look, lighter weight and greater portability.
-Plus, if you're a sporting semi-pro or workout warrior, in-ears are the logical choice for accompanying your workout.
+There are many reasons a person may prefer in-ear headphones, also known as IEMs (in-ear monitors).
+Over-ears tend to offer a bigger, beefier sound, but in-ears grant you a more discrete look, less weight in your ears and greater portability as you travel.
+Plus, if you're a workout warrior or a sporting semi-pro, in-ears are the logical choice for fuelling your athletic goals.

-Once you know you favour in-ear headphones, you'll have to navigate a complex market to see which are right for you.
-Runners may go for a true wireless pair with winged tips to give a more secure fit, while audiophiles will care more about getting a premium set of earbuds that prioritise sound over other considerations.
+Once you know you favour in-ear headphones, you'll have to navigate a complex market to see which are best for you.
+Runners may go for a true wireless pair with winged tips to give a more secure fit, whereas audiophiles will care more about getting a premium set of earbuds that prioritise sound over other considerations.

 Recent updates